robin-linzmayer/Guess-My-Hand-Group-2/README.md

 To view all options use python Guess-my-Hand-GUI.py -h.
 Apart from seed, the other flags will be used for competition among different teams.
 ```bash
 python Guess-my-Hand-GUI.py  [--seed]
 ```

+## Testing the code

+For testing the code internally in the team, you can use and modify the code present in player_strategies.py and guessing_functions.py.
+Please only modify the code present in the functions:
+1. NorthSouthStrategy and EastWestStrategy for the file player_strategies.py
+2. NorthSouthGuess and EastWestGuess the file guessing_functions.py

+## Submission

 ## Debugging